aaroncorona/Truffle-App-Frontend/README.md

 ## 📜 Overview

 TruffleTeddy (<a href = 'http://TruffleTeddy.com.s3-website-us-west-1.amazonaws.com/' target = "_blank">truffleteddy.com</a>)
-is a full-stack web application built with Angular to track the life of Truffle and signup new fans.
+is a full-stack web application built with Angular and Spring to track the life of Truffle and signup new fans.

 ## 📖 Table of Contents
 * [Features & APIs](#-app-features)